 The Sustainable Eel Group is seeking membership of the ISEAL Alliance, to give independent assessment and credibility of our aims, objectives and this standard.
-The 2017 review of the Sustainable Eel Standard is being conducted according to ISEAL principles as part of the process to support that membership.
+The 2017 review of this standard is being conducted according to ISEAL principles as part of the process to support that membership.

-8. Development process
+8. Standard development process